kuroodo/SwipeBox-PrivacyPolicy/privacy_policy.md

 information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at SwipeBox unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible [by clicking this hyperlink](https://github.com/kuroodo/SwipeBox-PrivacyPolicy/blob/master/terms_and_conditions.md)

 **Information Collection and Use**